joshuawakefield/NptChamberOCR/README.md

 I engineered a multi-stage process to systematically convert the locked PDF pages into structured data.

-1.  [cite_start]**PDF to Image Conversion:** The script first isolates the target pages (30-40, accounting for a cover offset) from the source `npt_chamber.pdf` and converts each page into a high-resolution image using the `pdf2image` library, which leverages the Poppler PDF rendering engine.
+1.  **PDF to Image Conversion:** The script first isolates the target pages (30-40, accounting for a cover offset) from the source `npt_chamber.pdf` and converts each page into a high-resolution image using the `pdf2image` library, which leverages the Poppler PDF rendering engine.

-2.  **Optical Character Recognition (OCR):** Each generated image is then processed by Google's Tesseract OCR engine via the `pytesseract` Python wrapper. [cite_start]This step "reads" the text from the images, turning visual data into a raw, machine-readable string.
+2.  **Optical Character Recognition (OCR):** Each generated image is then processed by Google's Tesseract OCR engine via the `pytesseract` Python wrapper.
+This step "reads" the text from the images, turning visual data into a raw, machine-readable string.

 3.  **Parsing and Structuring:** The raw OCR text is parsed using custom logic.
-The script splits the text into blocks assumed to be individual business entries. [cite_start]Regular expressions (`regex`) are then used to pinpoint and extract specific data points like phone numbers and email addresses from the text blocks.
+The script splits the text into blocks assumed to be individual business entries.
+Regular expressions (`regex`) are then used to pinpoint and extract specific data points like phone numbers and email addresses from the text blocks.

-4.  [cite_start]**Data Export:** The extracted and cleaned data (Name, Phone, Email) is structured into a `pandas` DataFrame and exported to `output.xlsx`, a universally compatible spreadsheet file.
+4.  **Data Export:** The extracted and cleaned data (Name, Phone, Email) is structured into a `pandas` DataFrame and exported to `output.xlsx`, a universally compatible spreadsheet file.

-5.  **Post-Processing & Collation:** A second utility script, `cleaner.py`, reads the generated Excel file. [cite_start]It scans both the "Name" and "Email" columns for any valid email addresses that may have been misplaced during OCR, deduplicates the final list, and outputs a clean, comma-separated string to `chamber_email_list.txt` for immediate use in mail clients or marketing platforms.
+5.  **Post-Processing & Collation:** A second utility script, `cleaner.py`, reads the generated Excel file.
+It scans both the "Name" and "Email" columns for any valid email addresses that may have been misplaced during OCR, deduplicates the final list, and outputs a clean, comma-separated string to `chamber_email_list.txt` for immediate use in mail clients or marketing platforms.

 ### Tech Stack